 I have played a lot of the Call of Duty single player campaigns: Modern Warfare (2007), Modern Warfare 2, Modern Warfare 3, Ghosts, Advanced Warfare, Infinite Warfare, Modern Warfare (2019) and Black Ops - Cold War.
 All of them memorable, but Infinite Warfare is the only one that I felt like experiencing again.
 While the game is not without faults – there is still a serious serving of hoo-rah military worship – the characters, storyline, visuals and soundtrack are what make this my favorite Call of Duty single player campaign.

 Infinite Warfare is visually stunning and infinitely cinematic.
 The cinematics from the game show that those who put them together know cinema and they pay homage to some great military and space-themed films – including Aliens, Interstellar and even Riddick.
 As can be seen by this capture that I did during my first play through on the Playstation 4.

 All of the imagery, characters and performances would be nothing without a fantastic soundtrack to bring out the emotion.
 And Infinite Warfare has a wonderful soundtrack.
-Sarah Schachner creates memorable themes and music works perferctly with the visuals presented by the game.
+Sarah Schachner creates memorable themes and her music works perferctly with the game’s visuals.